Post # 68 The Chieftain’s Hatch does the M4A1, we review it: A great Hatch!

 The Life of a Sherman Tanker: The Crew the Tank, and How They Lived With it, Babied it, Loved and Hated it.

-The idea behind the manual was to give the tank commanders and platoon leaders a set of standard instructions to teach their men the same things, to make everything about the tank and using it as familiar as possible, so it could be used in combat effectively, even under the most terrifying conditions, and still accomplish its mission.
+The idea behind the Field Manual was to give the tank commanders and platoon leaders a set of standard instructions to teach their men so they were all trained to do their jobs the same way, to make everything about the tank and using it as familiar as possible, so it could be used in combat effectively, even under the most terrifying conditions, and still accomplish its mission.
 The commands being standardized meant the crew members could be moved around and know the standard way things are done, even in another tank, with an unfamiliar crew.

 Here’s a list of some of the drills: Do Something Over and Over until it bores you to Tears